 We also share information with official organisations where we are obliged to do so, such as HMRC, the Pensions Regulator and the Pensions Ombudsman.

-We do not pass your personal data to any recipient outside of the European Economic Area, with the exception of a small number of partners.
+We do not pass your personal data to any recipient outside of the UK and European Economic Area, with the exception of a small number of partners.
 We would ensure that any such transfers are carried out with appropriate safeguards in place and in accordance with current data protection legislation.

 What legal basis do we have for processing your personal data?

 Under data protection legislation, we can only use your personal data if we have a lawful basis for doing so.
 Subject to certain exceptions (see below), the lawful basis on which we use your personal data is that it is necessary for us to do so to comply with our legal obligation as trustee to administer the Scheme so that you can receive the benefits you are entitled to.
 We may also use your personal data to pursue the legitimate interests we or the Scheme’s sponsoring employers have in properly running the Scheme and understanding how it is made up and its potential future development.
 We also have a legitimate interest to provide our members with a high quality service.

 The law is more restrictive about the lawful bases on which we can use ‘special category’ personal data.
 To the extent that we use such data, we will do so on the basis of your explicit consent, unless there are other bases on which we may do so (for example, where we are obliged to on the grounds of public interest or in order to comply with our legal obligations).
 Where we are relying on your consent to process your data, you are free to withdraw this at any time.